-In support of the research work and for the fulfilment of the qualitative targets generally, the third-cycle student takes a number of courses.
-Courses completed at BTH as well as courses from other higher education institutions can be included.
+To support the research work, and for the fulfilment of the qualitative targets in general, the doctoral student takes a number of courses.
+Courses completed at BTH as well as other higher education institutions can be included.

-For third-cycle courses given at BTH there is to be a written course description which, among other things, states the title of the course in Swedish and English, the course objectives, content and credits.
-The individual study plan is to regulate which courses can form part of the studies and how many higher education credits each course should award (for participation in a course originally intended for first- or second-cycle, see the guidelines for credit transfer of courses in third-cycle education).
+For doctoral courses given at BTH, there must be a written course description that states, among other things, the name of the course in Swedish and English, the course objectives, content and credits.
+The individual study plan must regulate which courses may be included in the programme and how many credits each course is to be counted as (when participating in a course that is originally intended for first- or second-cycle level, please refer to the guidelines for credit transfer of courses in third-cycle education).